 With environmental data distributed across seven different agencies, it can be extremely difficult for industries, agencies, and the public to get a clear sense of what’s going on in the state.
 By consolidating all of this data onto a single map, it’s easier to see how birds and their habitats will be affected by land use decisions, and it’s more likely that they’ll come out on top.

-House bill 51 will soon be heard on the House floor, likely on either Thursday or Friday of this week.
+House bill 51 will be heard in the Senate Judiciary Committee Saturday afternoon, March 13.
 Please show your support by contacting your Representatives today.

 (Looking to do more than send an email?
 Use this link to find contact information for your district’s Representatives and give them a call!
 A phone call from constituents about active legislation can make a big difference.)